Shopify/cli/docs/cli/testing-strategy.md

 **Note** that we don't need to test all the user scenarios.
 Unlike unit tests, acceptance tests are slow.
 Focus on the user journeys that are most common and prefer larger but fewer scenarios over smaller but more.

-> :bulb: Try to make them as generic as possible by using regular expressions when defining steps.
+> 💡 Try to make them as generic as possible by using regular expressions when defining steps.
 That way, your steps can easily be reused by other scenarios.

-> :bulb: If your scenario relies on a global state, for example, storing a file in the user's environment, adjust the implementation to control the state's location from the acceptance tests.
+> 💡 If your scenario relies on a global state, for example, storing a file in the user's environment, adjust the implementation to control the state's location from the acceptance tests.
 This is extremely important to prevent flakiness.

 ## Github Actions
 Before being able to marge a PR, it must pass all CI checks executed in Github Actions.